 Instructions

-- Preheat oven to 350 degrees.
-Press pie crust in a 9 inch pie dish that's been sprayed with nonstick spray.
+- Preheat oven to 350 degrees F. Press pie crust in a 9 inch pie dish that's been sprayed with nonstick spray if you're using homemade, or use the foil container directly if you're using a store bought crust.
 Using a fork, gently press a few holes in the bottom and sides.
 Bake for 10 minutes.
 Remove from oven and allow to cool.

-- Peel 5 cloves garlic and finely chop it.
-Sprinkle salt to cover top of the garlic, and then carefully press down with the side of the knife to turn the garlic into a paste.
-The salt acts as an abrasive and helps turn it into a paste.
+- Let's quickly make garlic paste!
+Peel 5 cloves garlic and finely chop them.
+Sprinkle lightly with salt to cover the top of the garlic, and then carefully press down with the side of the knife to turn the garlic into a paste (the salt acts like a abrasive, turning it into a paste).
 Once garlic is smooth and creamy, spread out on the bottom of the pie crust.

 - Arrange half of the tomatoes in the pie crust, overlapping so they cover it.